-The Next Home - a second research project of the McGill School of Architecture Affordable Homes Program, was presented as a demonstration unit on the McGill campus in the summer of 1996.
-The Next Home extends the research undertaken on the Grow Home project.
-Key features of the Next Home include buying only the quantity of space that the user needs and can afford, housing affordability, designing the interior layout by selecting from a catalogue of components, flexibility to change and grow, choice of facade design, environmental responsibility and comfort, export potential, and a new urban perspective.
+Numerous recent socio-demographic changes have contributed to a shift in housing accommodation away from the traditional North American single-detached home towards a variety of dwelling types which have in common two highly significant features: a reduced dwelling size and increased unit density.
+Smaller families, the proliferation of the nontraditional family type and of the two-income family, a decrease in household size, and an increase in the population of elderly citizens have created the demand for a housing unit that is both smaller and more efficient than the large, detached house that many middle-class Canadians took for granted in their youths.
+Builders and designers can no longer ignore the new contemporary household with its diversity of interior design needs in their consideration of future housing prototypes.
+The Next Home - a research project of the McGill School of Architecture Affordable Homes Program, to be presented as a demonstration unit on the McGill campus in the summer of 1996 - is a direct response to these new housing needs.
+The Next Home extends the research undertaken on the Grow Home project of 1990: an affordable, narrow-front, rowhouse prototype of which 5,000 units were subsequently built in the Montreal area.
+Key features of the Next Home include buying only the quantity of space that the user needs and can afford, housing affordability, designing the interior layout by selecting from acatalogue of components, flexibility to change and grow, choice of facade design, environmental responsibility and comfort, export potential, and a new urban perspective.

 Today's adult Canadians conduct their lives in many ways unlike their parents and grandparents.
 In order to accommodate the fluctuations in today's households as they move from stage to stage in their evolving life cycles, an adaptable and responsive housing form is urgently required.
 The new flexible unit must be able to change in accordance with the household changes of its occupants.
-The centrality of the television in the living and family spaces of the house, the need for communications outlets (telephone, computer) in most rooms, the growth of home offices, the accommodation of freezer and microwave in the kitchen to facilitate the increasingly rushed schedules of residents: all of these functions and activities will need to be addressed adequately in homes where more women than ever participate in the paid work force and where everyone male and female - simply works harder and longer.
+The centrality of the television in the living and family spaces of the house, the need for communications outlets (telephone, computer) in most rooms, the growth of home offices, the accommodation of freezer and microwave in the kitchen to facilitate the increasingly rushed schedules of residents: all of these functions and activities will need to be addressed adequately in homes where more women than ever participate in the paid work force and where everyone - male and female - simply works harder and longer.
 In both the design and technical spheres of the Next Home, a lifestyle of increased technological complexity and reduced leisure time will be acknowledged in all aspects from the design of living rooms and bathrooms to the provision of vital electronic lifelines.